The Chart for The Hartford Financial Services Group Inc. (HIG) Is Flashing Mixed Signals

-The Hartford Financial Services Group Inc. (NYSE:HIG) went up by 1.62% from its latest closing price compared to the recent 1-year high of $78.17.
-The company’s stock price has collected 3.44% of gains in the last five trading sessions.
-Press Release reported on 12/15/21 that The Hartford Declares Quarterly Dividend Of $375 Per Share Of Series G Preferred Stock
+The Hartford Financial Services Group Inc. (NYSE:HIG) went up by 0.12% from its latest closing price compared to the recent 1-year high of $78.17.
+The company’s stock price has collected 1.27% of gains in the last five trading sessions.
+Press Release reported on 01/12/22 that The Hartford Named No. 1 Insurer On America’s Most ‘JUST’ Companies List for Third Year

 Is It Worth Investing in The Hartford Financial Services Group Inc. (NYSE :HIG) Right Now?